The Forsaken Maiden

 Suddenly I remember,

-Unfaithful fellow,
+Unfaithful beau,

 'twas you I was dreaming of